Our Family Gallery

 Records

-Our family is descended from this marriage.
+Our family is descended from their marriage.

-William was from La Fayette, Stark County, Illinois, and Iantha from White Cloud, Nodaway County, Missouri -- some 300 miles apart.
+William was from La Fayette, Stark County, Illinois, and Ianthe from White Cloud, Nodaway County, Missouri -- some 300 miles apart.
 How they met, and any correspondence they might have had, are not presently known.

 They had two children: